-“The word is that the Lady Marigold went into the kitchens some time ago and hasn’t returned,” Freyard noted.
+“The word is that the Lady Marigold went into the kitchens some time ago and hasn’t returned,” Freyard noted dryly.

 “Hasn’t returned?”
-Tryst was a little perplexed.
+Tryst grew a little perplexed as he said the words.
 He had seen her heading in that direction after their conversation earlier that evening, though that had been some time ago.
 “You’ve been monitoring the exits the entire time?”

 Tryst nodded, himself wanting to figure this puzzle out.
 “Aye, leave it in my hands.
 I’ll see what’s going on.”

 After a quick thank-you from Freyard, Tryst left him and headed for the kitchen.